10 things to do at the Jewish Ghetto of Rome

 Enjoy your coffee with a delicious sweet| ©bizmac

-In the narrow streets of the Jewish quarter, through which you will walk on the Trastevere tour, you will find more than one local store with typical products of Jewish heritage, but my favorite is undoubtedly the Pasticceria Boccione.
+In the narrow streets of the Jewish quarter, you will find more than one local store with typical products of Jewish heritage, but my favorite is undoubtedly the Pasticceria Boccione.
 From the outside you won't be struck by its small shop window, but I assure you that it's worth going in and choosing one (or several) of its delicatessen.

 It is ideal for a snack if you are walking around the area and want to kill your appetite between meals.
 You'll find it on Via del Portico d'Ottavia.